rosensilva/ballerina-samples/loadbalance-failover/README.md

 ### Before you begin

 #### Understand the package structure
-Ballerina is a complete programming language that can have any custom project structure that you wish.
-Although the language allows you to have any package structure, use the following package structure for this project to follow this guide.
+The project structure for this guide should be as the following.

 ```
-├── orderServices
-│   ├── order_service.bal
+├── booksearchservice
-│   └── order_service_test.bal
+│   └── book_search_service.bal
-└── inventoryServices
+└── bookstorebacked
-    ├── inventory_service.bal
-    └── inventory_service_test.bal
+    └── book_store_service.bal
 ```

-The `orderServices` is the service that handles the client orders.
-Order service is configured with a circuit breaker to deal with the potentially-failing remote inventory management service.
+The `booksearchservice` is the service that handles the client orders to find books from book stores.
+Book search service is configured with three identical book store backeds to find book details.
+You can find the loadbalancing and failover mechanisms are applied when the book search service searches book from identical backends.

 The `inventoryServices` is an independent web service that accepts orders via HTTP POST method from `orderService` and sends the availability of order items.